 Dennis Hodges teaches you how to play this classic song from ZZ Top.
 If you are a Billy Gibbons fan or just a fan of tasty, slow blues playing in general, check out this lesson!

-Taught by Dennis Hodges in Rock Songs With Dennis Hodges seriesLength: 60:04Difficulty: 3.0 of 5
+Taught by Dennis Hodges in Rock and Country Songs With Dennis Hodges seriesLength: 60:04Difficulty: 3.0 of 5

 Dennis Hodges is known on JamPlay as a "Metal" guitar instructor but in this series he'll teach you classic songs from bands such as ZZ Top.